RadheyaM/p1-chess-space/README.md

    - [CSS test results.](media/validation-results/css-results.pdf)

-### Performance and Responsivity
+### Performance, Compatibility and Responsiveness
-- Chrome Developer Tools - Lighthouse
+- Chrome Developer Tools - Lighthouse:
    - [Test Results](/media/lighthouse-results/)
-- Chrome Developer Tools - Different Screen Sizes
+- Responsive Across Screen Sizes:
-   - The three pages have been extensively tested on various screen sizes using Chrome developer tools throughout development for the best possible experience on any screen size.
+   - The three pages have been extensively tested on various simulated screen sizes using Chrome Developer Tools throughout development for the best possible experience on any screen size.
+   - Tested on a windows laptop, mac mini with a widescreen display, google pixel 3 and an ipad pro 12.9".
-- Browser Responsivity - tested in the following with satisfactory results:
+- Browser Compatipility - tested in the following with satisfactory results:
    - Safari - version 15.4 (17613.1.17.1.13)
    - Chrome - version 102.0.5005.61 (Official Build) (arm64)
    - Firefox - version 100.0.2 (64-bit)
    - Microsoft Edge - version 102.0.1245.33 (Official Build)(64-bit)

+## Deployment

 ## Credits
+### Code

+- The Hamburger Menu was designed following a video tutorial by [Kevin Powell](https://youtu.be/8QKOaTYvYUA) on Youtube.

+- The Offer Cards - A video tutorial by [Web Zone](https://youtu.be/StnlVOm3ZZg) on Youtube was used to get the basic structure after which the code was improved upon to fit the website design.

+- The Footer Code comes from the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) from code institute, the CSS was edited/added to, to fit the design of Chess Space.

+- The Contact form code is also based on the code in the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) from Code Institute, but was edited to fit the Chess Space design, colour scheme etc.

 ### Content